Are social media platforms a viable networking and marketing tool for screenwriters? Yes and no.

-However, as we’ve gone deeper and deeper into the digital age amidst a worldwide culture of social media interaction — and borderline immersion — the rules of business conduct through those platforms has been blurred.
-Some practices are considered acceptable while others have become more taboo.
+However, as we've gone deeper and deeper into the digital age amidst a worldwide culture of social media interaction — and borderline immersion — the rules of business conduct through those platforms have been blurred.
+Some practices are considered acceptable, while others have become more taboo.

 Facebook Is Personal, Not Business